Lexington Barbecue Festival: History

 When the festival first started in 1984, the participants were primarily local restaurants and a few local merchants.
 Since then it has grown to hundreds of vendors displaying every type of product.
 While the primary focus is still the barbecue, a large number of merchants sell other items that are unique to the area.
-Some of the more notable restaurants participating include Jimmy's Barbecue (now defunct) and Stamey's Barbecue.

-There'll be smaller activities and many events that may be virtual in 2020, caused by the COVID-19 pandemic.

-25th Anniversary

-The 25th Anniversary Lexington Barbecue Festival was held on Saturday, October 25, 2008.
-The anniversary event included a 50-ton sand sculpture featuring pigs on a cake, six musical acts, an antique car show, arts and crafts, BMX biking, and other events.

-Musical acts included General Johnson and Chairmen of the Board, Lee Ann Womack, Adam Gregory, Randy Houser, and Jamey Johnson, as well as regional and local performers.

-For this event and in following years, Amtrak provided a special one-day stop in Lexington for riders from nearby Charlotte and Raleigh North Carolina.

-The overall turnout was approximately 100,000 people, down from the 150,000 that came in 2007.
-Rain and the 2008 economic recession were cited as likely reasons for the lower turnout.
+The festival went virtual in 2020.

+Amtrak station

+During the festival, NC By Train establishes a temporary train station a block away, which is served by Amtrak's Carolinian and Piedmont.

 "Pork-Barrel Politics"

 While the focus of the festival is Lexington style barbecue, several vendors of the eastern variety can also be found, sparking mild (and sometimes not so mild) controversy.
 The battle of Lexington style vs. eastern style has even gone as far as the state government.
 In 2006, North Carolina House Bill 21 and North Carolina Senate Bill 47 were introduced and would have made the Lexington Barbecue Festival the official barbecue festival of North Carolina.
 A separate amended bill, North Carolina House Bill suggested making the Lexington Barbecue Festival the official food festival of North Carolina.
 Neither garnered enough support to pass, as nearly half of the state favors the eastern style barbecue, sparking genuine controversy about the bill incidentally creating an "official state barbecue" (as opposed to just the festival) with either Lexington or eastern style.

 One example of the more light-hearted feud that exists between the proponents of the two types of barbecue is when author Jerry Bledsoe, the self-professed "world's leading, foremost barbecue authority." claimed that Dennis Rogers, (columnist for The Raleigh News & Observer and self-professed "oracle of the holy grub.") "has ruined any chances of this state being distinguished in its barbecue."
 While a degree of humor is involved, choice of barbecue type is a politically charged topic.